 Their human is now gone, maybe forever in their mind.
-And now, they're left in the house with potential dangers around every corner.
+Now, they're left in the house with potential dangers around every corner.
 They may be wondering: “What happened to my owner?
 Will they ever return?”

-Of course, we don’t really know what’s going on in our cat's head.
-But we do know that separation anxiety is the equivalent of a panic attack.
+Of course, we don’t really know what’s going on in our cats’ heads.
+We do know that separation anxiety is the equivalent of a panic attack, though.
 Pretty scary, right?

 Cats are territorial animals.
 It’s in their nature to defend their territory.
-Which may explain why they become anxious when they think something or someone is invading their territory.
+This may explain why they become anxious when they think something or someone is invading their space.

-That said, cat anxiety of any type will cause them to exhibit some strange behaviors you may have never seen before.
+Cat anxiety of any type will cause them to exhibit some strange behaviors you may have never seen before.
 Let’s look at some of those symptoms.

-Anxiety in cats can manifest in many different ways, and can range from mild to severe.
+Anxiety in cats can manifest in many different ways, ranging from mild to severe.
 The following symptoms of anxiety in cats come from PetMD.